2015-2016 Faculty/Staff Parking Permit Registration

 Permanent faculty and staff members:

-Employees who miss the deadline for online registration will need to visit the Parking & Transportation Services Office in the Warwick Center to register.
-To make the process easier and faster, employees may complete the Vehicle Registration form and bring it to the Parking & Transportation Office, or fax the completed form to 910-962-3618, or scan and email the completed form to firstname.lastname@example.org.
+Online registration is available for permanent faculty and staff beginning Tuesday, September 1st until Friday, September 25th .
+Easy instructions are provided under the heading “How do I register online for my parking permit?”.
+Employees who miss the September 25th deadline will need to visit the Parking & Transportation Services Office in the Warwick Center to register no later than September 29th.
+To make the process easier and faster, employees may complete the Vehicle Registration form and bring it to the Parking & Transportation Office, or fax the completed form to 910-962-3618, or scan and email the completed form to email@example.com.

 How do I register online for my parking permit?